xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Language_Keywords.md

 ### Data

 In a script, defines a section that isolates data from the script logic.
-Can also include `If` statements and some limited commands.
+Can also include `if` statements and some limited commands.

 Syntax: